Medicare Plan G Reviews: Medigap Plan G in 2023

 Is Medicare Plan G Worth It?

 Plan G already had the second-highest enrollment rate among all Medigap plans, even before the new Plan F enrollment rule took effect in 2020.
-Plan G is also the fastest growing Medigap plan in terms of enrollment, with a 33% enrollment surge year-to-year in recent years.
+Plan G is also the fastest growing Medigap plan in terms of enrollment, with a 124% enrollment surge since 2017.

 With new beneficiaries now blocked from enrolling in Plan F, Plan G is now the Medigap plan offering the most comprehensive coverage to new Medicare beneficiaries, and it will likely hold the largest share of the market in the near future.

 What Is the Best Medicare Supplement Plan G Company?